 Week 1: UN Leadership Framework: New ways of working in the context of the 2030 Agenda

-This session focuses on understanding the characteristics of UN leadership which are –Norm-based, principled, inclusive, accountable, multidimensional, transformational, collaborative and self-applied.
+This session focuses on understanding the characteristics of UN leadership; Norm-based, principled, inclusive, accountable, multidimensional, transformational, collaborative and self-applied.

 It also covers the four key ways in which leadership behaviours manifest themselves in support of the 2030 Agenda.
-These include, Focus on impact; Driving transformational change; Systems-thinking; and Co-creation.
+These include a focus on impact; driving transformational change; systems-thinking; and co-creation.

 Leadership, Accountability and Results Driven:Taking responsibility and ownership for decisions, actions and results.
 Being accountable for what is accomplished and how.

-Week 5: Leadership and System-Thinking - Leadership Culture
+Week 5: Leadership and Systems Thinking - Leadership Culture

 To achieve a leadership culture, the power of systems thinking needs to spread throughout the organization.
 Thinking in terms of systems gives people the ability to enable and support change where it is most needed.

-The face-to-face sessions are designed to take participants through practical exercises and case studies, enabling them to practice what they learn in the online sessions and develop their leadership capacity.
+The virtual face-to-face workshop is designed to take participants through practical exercises and case studies, enabling them to practice what they learned in the first online component and develop their leadership capacity.

-Module 1: A review of UN Leadership Framework
+Module 1: A review of the UN Leadership Framework

 - Identify expected leadership behaviours for all UN staff